modehnal/modehnal.github.io/README.md

   We would love to know, how many people will actually attempt to execute GNOME Terminal test suite.

-  If you follow the setup here and succeed, please consider `Staring` the project on GitHub.
-It will help us in two ways.
-One is to see how many people got this far and second is making this project more visible.
+  If you follow the setup here and succeed, please consider `Staring` the [GNOMETerminalAutomatio project](https://github.com/modehnal/GNOMETerminalAutomation) on GitHub.
+It will help us in two ways. *One* is to see how many people got this far and *two* is making this project more visible.

   If you would fail for any reason, please open an Issue on the GitHub so that I can fix something I might have missed or to help you fix something I did not think about.